 Foreign Language credits meet the elective requirements for graduation.
 College Preparatory students should enroll in foreign language.
 Foreign language requirements vary by college; the department encourages three years of one language.
 A diploma of honors requires three credits of one foreign language or two credits of two foreign languages.
+MPLSD will make every effort to hire World Language teacher(s).
+In the event, there is no certified teacher, World Language courses will be offered online.

-- French I (803) Grades 9,10,11,12
+• French I (803) - Grades 9,10,11,12

+FRENCH I (803)

 - French II (804) Grades 10,11,12

 - French III (805) Grades 11,12

 - French IV (812) Grade 12